mlcommons/ck/README.md

   * [CM4MLOPS](https://github.com/mlcommons/cm4mlops) -
-    a collection of portable, extensible and technology-agnostic automation recipes with a human-friendly interface (aka CM scripts) to unify and automate all the manual steps required to compose, run, benchmark and optimize complex ML/AI applications on diverse platforms with any software and hardware: see [online catalog at CK playground](https://access.cknowledge.org/playground/?action=scripts), [online MLCommons catalog](https://docs.mlcommons.org/cm4mlops/scripts)
+    a collection of portable, extensible and technology-agnostic automation recipes with a common CLI and Python API (CM scripts) to unify and automate all the manual steps required to compose, run, benchmark and optimize complex ML/AI applications on diverse platforms with any software and hardware: see [online catalog at CK playground](https://access.cknowledge.org/playground/?action=scripts), [online MLCommons catalog](https://docs.mlcommons.org/cm4mlops/scripts)